-Please see the eighth tab for data published on 14 October 2021 and other tabs for previous submissions.
+Please see the thirteenth tab for data published on 16 March 2022 and other tabs for previous submissions.
 6 months have elapsed since our previous publication.

 What the data includes

 Insurers have submitted their data on their progress with BI claims.
 We have decided to publish, at an individual firm level, the number of:

 - BI claims where the insurer has received all the information required to enable them to calculate the total value of the claim